 Also, wire lengths matter.
 This electrical diagram assumes that there is about a 20′ run from the vehicle battery back to the driver side wheel well where the “primary” electrical system is installed.
 What I mean by “primary” is most of the stuff you see on the wiring diagram – all the main parts but not the “branch circuits” that power the actual loads in the van like lights and fans, etc. It also assumes all those components are close together – not more than 5 (ish) feet of cable run between them.
 If your actual setup is different than this you need to adjust the wire gauge (AWG) accordingly.
 The Blue Sea Circuit Wizard is a great tool for understanding what gauge wire you need.
 You put in the load in amps, the length of the cable run and how long it will be running in minutes and it will tell you the correct gauge.
 I favor “over gauging” in general.
 Wire is pretty inexpensive relative to the other parts.
 In this wiring diagram I have also over gauged to keep it a bit more simple so that you don’t need so many types/gauges of wires and lugs and so on.

 Most of the components are Victron Energy units that are considered some of the best and that we sell right here from our Vanlife Outfitters store.
-However, there are some Renogy solar panels and their DC-DC charger and I’m recommending Battleborn Batteries (which we also sell) because after much research, I think they’re the best value.
+However, there are some Renogy solar panels and their 60amp DC-DC charger which does the job of 2x of the Victron Orion 30amp DC-DC chargers.

 Why A 50 Amp Breaker?!